Pool safety and regular inspections are vital for pool owners.

 - OWNER OPERATED GIVES YOU PEACE OF MIND

 - PART OF THE TRUSTED JIMS GROUP OF COMPANIES

 The Queensland Government has introduced new pool safety laws and regulations aimed at further reducing the incidences of drowning and serious immersion injuries of young children in swimming pools.
 These laws affect new and existing pools.
-Pool owners have until 30 November 2015 to comply with the new pool safety laws, or earlier if they sell or lease their property before this time.

 Did you know?